zama-ai/concrete/backends/concrete-cuda/implementation/test_and_benchmark/benchmark/README.md

 `--benchmark_display_aggregates_only=true` that will display in the standard output only the statistical data but report everything in the output file.

+## Known issues

+When displayed in the standard output, on a terminal, the unit presented for the throughput is given in "number of operations per second".
+This is a bug on the way data is presented by Google Benchmark.
+The correct unit is "operations per dollar".

 ## Conclusion

 With these options, you can easily run benchmarks, filter benchmarks, set the time unit, and the number of iterations of benchmark_concrete_cuda.
 If you have any questions or issues, please feel free to contact us.